Blankets vs Quilts: What's the Difference?

 Coverlets are similar in appearance to quilts, but their key difference is what they’re made with.
 Coverlets have similar top-stitching to keep their layers together, but are made with materials like polyester and microfiber, rather than softer and more breathable natural cotton fibers that one might find in quilts.

 This means coverlets tend to be slightly less breathable than quilts, but their materials keep them at lower costs than other bed covers.
-This makes products like our Leno Coverlet Set a cost-effective way to embellish your guest room or Airbnb!
+This makes products like our coverlet sets a cost-effective way to embellish your guest room or Airbnb!

 Which Layer Should You Choose?